 Although there is presently no investment case for breakthrough steel in the UK, relatively minor adjustments to the prevailing conditions could change this.
-In this section, we set out two perspectives that are differentiated by the extent to which the UK government is willing to directly incentivise breakthrough steel through subsidies on upfront capital expenditure.
+In this section, we set out two perspectives that are differentiated by the extent to which the government and steel buyers in the UK are willing to directly bear the costs of supporting breakthrough steel.